Krishrajput1107/Suraksha-AI/README.md

 ## Getting Started

-To start using SuRक्षा, follow the steps below.
+To start SuRक्षा, follow the steps below.

 ### Prerequisites